plp13/qman/README.md

   files, are now installed by default at `/etc/xdg/qman`.
 This gives Qman a handsome default look and feel.
 - `hinit` is no longer a dependency
+- Qman reconfigures itself on-the-fly upon receiving SIGUSR1.
+This is useful for integrating with programs such as [darkman](https://darkman.whynothugo.nl/).
 - Support for manual pages compressed using `xz`
 - Improved clipboard support when using the `ghostty` terminal
 - Miscellaneous bug fixes and documentation enhancements